Getting Business Support

 The quality of ‘business support’ provided to SME’s ranges from ‘appallingly bad’ to ‘truly excellent’, and from completely free to very, very expensive.
 There is not even necessarily a connection between the cost and the quality of business support you will receive!

 The best possible way to find business support (at the right level for you) is to seek peer review and recommendations.
 Ask your colleagues and contacts for their personal recommendations but also research the recommendations to find out what they’ve actually done and achieved before assuming they’re worth talking to.
+You can also ask us, here at the Yorkshire Powerhouse as we’re always happy to make introductions to quality support.

 In an unstructured way, a lot of businesses gain support from attending networking events and simply listening and talking to other business owners.